yashasvisingh14/MachineLearningEngineerWithMicrosoftAzure02/README.md

 ![(27)piperun](https://user-images.githubusercontent.com/64837491/107573762-fbd2b280-6c13-11eb-9cbd-36375df446ba.png)
 This shows graph where bankmarketing dataset is connected with AutoML module.
 ![(26)automldataset](https://user-images.githubusercontent.com/64837491/107573878-173dbd80-6c14-11eb-9942-9bb0fe2d2223.png)
-In Endpoint section, we have pipeline endpoint where we can find published pipeline overview.
+In Endpoint section, we have pipeline endpoint where we can find published pipeline overview with status of active and REST endpoints.
 ![new6](https://user-images.githubusercontent.com/64837491/107860142-a8ef3a00-6e63-11eb-974b-ff5fd7ad5208.png)
 ![new4](https://user-images.githubusercontent.com/64837491/107860095-75141480-6e63-11eb-8bbc-976e51cb8077.png)
+Here, showing RunDetails Widget in Jupyter Notebook after the experiment is completed with step runs and no traceback.
 ![new1](https://user-images.githubusercontent.com/64837491/107859533-2c0e9100-6e60-11eb-8282-14b7ad7a6156.png)
+The screenshot of the completed run is provided below.
 ![(32)final](https://user-images.githubusercontent.com/64837491/107574424-b367c480-6c14-11eb-86f2-c0676b0dfab9.png)
 ## Improvements in Future
 For this particular project, I have used certain configuration settings for computer cluster and specific parameters for model given in the lab.
 By changing certain parameters and settings we can get more effective models resulting in much better accuracy.
 I believe that we can observe and explore the dataset also to yield better results.